Iris masia: Description

 Iris masia is a darker coloured version of Iris grant-duffii, but with different sized flowers, hence the confusion over whether or not it is a synonym.

 It has unbranched stems with single flowers, in late spring (between April and May), and can flower up to 30–45 days.

 It grows to a height of between 15–70 cm tall.

 It has rigid, grass-like leaves that can reach up to 45 cm long by 0.6 cm wide.
 These grow larger than the flowering stems by at least 25 cm.
 The iris has a very small perianth tube of 0.6 cm long.

 It has flowers that come in a range of shades, from purple, to violet-blue.
 It has purple or violet blue falls of 6 × 1.2 cm, that have a dark purple veining with a creamy-white/white signal patch.
-It has standards of 5.7 × 1.2 cm, that are slightly paler than the falls, but still veined but with a pale yellow background.
+It has standards of 5.7 × 1.2 cm, that are slightly paler than the falls, but still veined with a pale yellow background.
 It has purple crested styles and a bi-lobed stigma.

 After flowering it produces seed capsules, these have not been described.

 Its germination rate can be very high, depending on the amount of moisture within the soil.
 Seedlings of both Iris masia and Iris grant-duffii initially form a small bulb with reticulate tunics (net-like coatings).

 In 2017, a comparison was carried out on the morphological and anatomical properties of Iris masia and Iris pamphylica (another endangered Turkish endemic iris), it was found that the leaves of both taxa have xeromorphic structure.